Migraine: Causes, Symptoms And Treatment

 • Not drinking enough fluid.

-Such self-help solutions can offer only temporary relief, so one may have to take suitable drugs for reducing the migraine pain.
 There are various kinds of medicines available for migraine.
-Among these, Imigran, also known as sumatriptan or triptan are most commonly used.
-It works by narrowing the blood vessels in the brain which help in relieving the pain caused by the migraine attack.
-This medicine should be taken only if it is prescribed by a certified general practitioner.
+Immigrant, sumatriptan, or triptan is most commonly used among these.
+It works by narrowing the blood vessels in the brain, which helps relieve the pain caused by a migraine attack.
+This medicine should be taken only if a certified general practitioner prescribes it.

 Add your comment or reply.
 Your email address will not be published.
 Required fields are marked *